tschoffelen/tschoffelen/content/rendering-a-pdf-page-to-a-jpeg-in-nodejs.md

 It's also confusing and not super well documented.

-I had to implement a use case where I wanted to let users select a section of a page from a PDF to embed it as a 'clipping' in their text.
+I had to implement a use case where I wanted to let users select a section of a page from a PDF to embed it as a 'clipping' in their text document.
 My rich text editor of choice, [TipTap](https://tiptap.dev/), made it very easy to create a custom node type for that, which would allow the user (or an AI prompt response) to insert a custom HTML element that looked like this:

 ```html
 <page-clipping url="https://url/pdf-link.pdf" page="1" x="0.0444" y="0.2133" width="0.1022" height="0.1340"></page-clipping>